The Ultimate Guide to Hiring Virtual Assistants in 2025

 • CRM Management: 2.2 hours

-A virtual assistant can take much of this work off a sales leader's plate and give them more time with customers and prospects.
+A sales virtual assistant can take much of this work off a sales leader's plate and give them more time with customers and prospects.

-Tasks unique to sales include:
+Virtual assistant tasks unique to sales include:

 • CRM data entry and management